LBartolini/GradientDecent/README.md

 Receive a float value that tells when to stop to search.
 It refers to the derivative of the best of the points used.
  * treshold_to_stop:
 Receive an integer value that is used to stop the precess if it's taking too many steps to converge.
+ * base_offset:
+Receive a float value, tells the minimum distance between the explorers and the main point.
+ * explorer_importance:
+Receive an integer value, tells the importance of the centre to the explorer.
+Bigger values say to explorer to search far away from their friends.

 The main.py file is just an example to see how it is supposed to work.